Youssef123ya/Challenge-3-Sand-Dune-Encroachment-Tracker/README.md

 - `forecast_trajectory(pos, steps, data)`: Trajectory forecasting
 - `assess_risk(trajectory, infrastructure)`: Risk assessment

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests and documentation
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - **ESA Copernicus Program**: Sentinel satellite data